ICOE-MuleSoftPlatform/ReleaseNotes/HealthCheck/ReadMe_Aprl52017.txt

 	• Some fixes around calling some funtions.

 • To apply changes
-	• Obtain updated jar from nexus
+	• Obtain updated jar from nexus.
+Version remains unchanged for now.
+Goving forward will upgrade the version.
 	• Add properties
 		• healthcheckservicedomain=tcccplatformframework-dev.cloudhub.io
 		• healthcheckserviceport=443